qiaochen/VeloAE/README.md

-# VeloRep
+# VeloAE
-Low-dimensional Projection of Single Cell Velocity with AutoEncoder
+Low-dimensional Estimation of Single Cell Velocity with AutoEncoder

 ## Install